Updated February 2026

 Online Registration Process

 Registering online with Companies House is straightforward, costing £12 and typically taking about 24 hours.
-First, establish a Government Gateway account and ensure your company’s name conforms to specific rules, such as ending with ‘Limited’ or ‘Ltd’.
+First, establish a Government Gateway account and ensure your company’s name complies with specific rules, such as ending in ‘Limited’ or ‘Ltd’.

-After submitting your application online, additional steps to ensure legal compliance must be completed, such as organising company accounts and ensuring all necessary documents are in order.
+After submitting your application online, additional steps must be completed to ensure legal compliance, such as organising company accounts and ensuring all necessary documents are in order.
 This streamlined process helps new business activities start operations quickly and efficiently.

 Postal Registration Process

-For those who prefer traditional methods, registering a limited company by post involves filling out form IN01 and sending it along with a £71 fee.
-The required personal information includes the directors’ full name, address, place of birth, and National Insurance number.
+For those who prefer traditional methods, registering a limited company by post involves completing form IN01 and sending it, along with a £71 fee.
+The required personal information includes the directors’ full names, addresses, places of birth, and National Insurance numbers.

 Though postal registration takes longer and costs more, it remains viable for those comfortable with paper-based applications.
 Ensuring all details are correctly filled out is essential to avoid delays and ensure successful registration.